 The presence, in person or by proxy, of holders of at least a majority of the total number of outstanding shares of Common Stock entitled to vote is necessary to constitute a quorum for the transaction of business at the Annual Meeting.
 Shares held of record by stockholders or their nominees who do not return a signed and dated proxy or attend the Annual Meeting in person will not be considered present or represented at the Annual Meeting and will not be counted in determining the presence of a quorum.
 Directors are elected by a plurality of the votes cast if a quorum is present.
 In a plurality election, votes may only be cast in favor of or withheld from each nominee; votes that are withheld will be excluded entirely from the vote and will have no effect.
-This means that the three persons receiving the highest number of "FOR" votes will be elected as Directors.
-Abstentions and broker non-votes will be counted for the purpose of determining the number of votes cast on a given proposal.
-Because directors are elected by plurality, abstentions and broker non-votes will be entirely excluded from the vote and will have no effect on its outcome.
+This means that the two persons receiving the highest number of "FOR" votes will be elected as Directors.
+Abstentions and broker non-votes will be counted for the purpose of determining a quorum, but will not be counted for the purpose of determining the number of votes cast on a given proposal.
+Because Directors are elected by plurality, abstentions and broker non-votes will be entirely excluded from the vote and will have no effect on its outcome.
 Proposal 2 will be decided by a majority of the votes cast for and against such matter.
 As a result, abstentions and broker non-votes on this proposal will have no effect.